 Health Benefits of Collagen

-There are three critical components to the growth of hair – essential minerals, keratin and collagen.
+There are three critical components to the growth of hair – essential minerals, keratin, and collagen.
 Without that third component, hair will be brittle and prone to cracking and falling out.
 If you want to keep your hair looking young, healthy and strong, ensuring that you have proper collagen levels is very important.

 Since collagen plays such a key role in the production of skin, when you hurt yourself, excess collagen is needed to replace those damaged or lost skin cells.
-Collagen supplementation can help speed the healing process of small cuts, bruises and abrasions, and can also help if you are recovering from surgery or an extended illness.
+Collagen supplementation can help speed the healing process of small cuts, bruises, and abrasions, and can also help if you are recovering from surgery or an extended illness.

 Hydrolyzed collagen powder, which is a popular form of supplementation of this protein, also contains high levels of glycine, and aside from reducing anxiety, this amino acid is also excellent for promoting sleep.
-It helps to balance hormone levels and eliminate daytime drowsiness, while ensuring restful and uninterrupted sleep, making this protein crucial for people suffering from insomnia and other sleep disorders.
+It helps to balance hormone levels and eliminate daytime drowsiness while ensuring restful and uninterrupted sleep, making this protein crucial for people suffering from insomnia and other sleep disorders.